t-young31/gap-train/examples/README.md

 ### Water (~1h)
 ***

-First import `gaptrian` and set the number of available processing cores for training.
+First import `gaptrain` and set the number of available processing cores for training.
 For such a fast ground truth method four cores is sufficent

 ```python